Beckhoff-USA-Community/XTS_Base/Documentation/docs/CodeReference/Objects/Mover.md

 > Updates the Mover's internal Motion Parameter for Direction and immediately reissues any currently executing motion blocks so that the parameter update takes effect immediately

-!!!
-Caution
+!!! warning "Caution"
+	This method implicitly calls .ReissueCommand() in the background in order for the updated dynamics to take effect immediately.
+If this is not the intent, consider modifying the *Mover[x].MotionParameters* property instead.
 This method should only be used with care, and an understanding that a mover enroute can immediately reverse course and execute a motion command in the opposite direction when this method is called.

 ```javascript
 // For supported directions, see Infosys